Neutral Barium in Solid Neon: Optical Spectroscopy and First Excited State Lifetime: Results and Discussion

 \subsubsection{Single laser excitation}

 Radiative fluorescence to the ground state 6s$^2 \, ^1\text{S}_0$ is observed from the metastable states 5d6s $^3$D$_1$ at 9\,033.4 cm$^{-1}$ (1107.1 nm) and 5d6s\;$^1$D$_2$ at 11\,494.2 cm$^{-1}$ (870.0 nm) after excitation around 13\,514 cm$^{-1}$ (749.8 nm) and 13\,504 cm$^{-1}$ (740.5 nm) respectively, as shown in Figure \ref{singlelaser_scheme}.
 Those transitions are forbidden in the free gas phase and, as shown in Figures \ref{nIR_1laser} and \ref{IR_1laser}, both states are populated by broad excitation bands with blue tails that extend up to 700 cm$^{-1}$ (40 nm) from the center of the two peaks. \\ These excitation wavelengths are far detuned from direct transitions and likely populate the 6s6p $^3$P$_j$ manifold through matrix-induced relaxation, as shown in Figure \ref{singlelaser_scheme}.
 Those states can decay to the ground state through radiative cascade involving the 5d6s $^3$D$_i$ (i = 1,2,3) and $^1$D$_2$ states.
-Direct fluorescence from the $^3$P$_j$ states is not detected, as it spectrally overlaps with the excitation light.
-Our working hypothesis is that the excitation laser directly addresses the 6s6p $^3$P$_2$ level at 13\,514.7 cm$^{-1}$ (740.0 nm), a strongly suppressed transition in the free atom.
-However, in the matrix environment, the local perturbation breaks the atomic symmetries that govern the selection rules in the gas phase \cite{moroshkin2008atomic}.
-As a result, transitions that are forbidden in free barium become weakly allowed, allowing the population transfer to the 6s6p $^3$P$_2$ state and the subsequent relaxation into the 5d6s $^3$D$_i$ manifold or 5d6s $^1$D$_2$ state. \\ As stated in precedent spectroscopy studies of Ba atoms in RG gas matrices, the line broadening of excitation is larger with respect to the fluorescence emission.
+Direct fluorescence from the $^3$P$_j$ states is not detected, as it might be too close to the excitation light which was properly filtered out.
+Stoke shifts are usually big enough to directly detect emission light, but in neon such transitions have not been detected in the spectral region of collection.
+In the matrix environment, the local perturbation breaks the atomic symmetries that govern the selection rules in the gas phase \cite{moroshkin2008atomic}.
+As a result, transitions that are forbidden for free barium become weakly allowed.
+In our case, the excitation laser seems to directly address the 6s6p $^3$P$_2$ level at 13\,514.7 cm$^{-1}$ (740.0 nm), a strongly suppressed transition in the free atom, allowing the population transfer to the 6s6p $^3$P$_2$ state and the subsequent relaxation into the 5d6s $^3$D$_i$ manifold or 5d6s $^1$D$_2$ state. \\ As stated in precedent spectroscopy studies of Ba atoms in RG gas matrices \cite{McCaffrey}, the line broadening of excitation is larger with respect to the fluorescence emission.
 In this case, the effect is likely enhanced by the indirect excitation discussed above.